 Install structures and dredge in navigable waters, and discharge dredged or fill material, including discharges associated with excavation activities, into waters of the United States to facilitate the remediation of sites that are damaged from major storms that result in a Federal and/or State disaster declaration.
-The attached document describes the specific terms and Special Permit Conditions for this permit.
+The work is subject to the specific terms, general and special conditions, and requirements contained in this Regional General Permit and the attached enclosure which are hereby made part of this permit.